gryc-inra/gryc-docker/README.md

 and use docker-compose.prod.yml.
 To do it use a command like `docker-compose -f docker-compose.yml -f docker-compose.prod.yml build|create|up -d|start`.
 Else, use docker-compose normally (whithout specifying the conf file, docker automatically load both files).

-In production, all is set in the .env file, because the source code of the application is in an image, an entrypoint edit the configuration and set the credentials, the same credentials are used in docker-compose to create containers.

-In development, you need to watch the docker-compose.override.yml, as you can see, we specify some volumes: config files (to edit it on the fly), a volume for the source code of gryc (permit you to work on the code), more opened ports to debug, and es-head to see the Elasticsearch Index.

-## List of Environment variables used by the app
+## 1. List of Environment variables used by the app

 1. DATABASE_URL